andresteingress/gript/README.md

 ...
 ```

-Gript is licensed under a BSD license:
+Gript is distributed under a BSD license.
+If you want to use Gript in any form you have to agree to this license:

 > Copyright (c) 2013, Andre Steingress
 >